Chart Color Schemes

 Newmarket has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Newmarket's population is approximately 5,429 as of November 2025.
-This figure represents an increase of 346 people since the 2021 Census, which reported a population of 5,083.
-The change is inferred from the estimated resident population of 5,419 in June 2024 and an additional 27 validated new addresses since the Census date.
-This results in a population density of 3,270 persons per square kilometer, placing Newmarket in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 6.8% since the census is within 2.1 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Newmarket's population was around 5,429 as of November 2025.
+This reflected an increase of 346 people since the 2021 Census, which reported a population of 5,083.
+The change was inferred from the estimated resident population of 5,419 in June 2024 and an additional 27 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 3,270 persons per square kilometer, placing Newmarket in the upper quartile relative to national locations assessed by AreaSearch.
+The area's growth rate of 6.8% since the census was within 2.1 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
 Overseas migration contributed approximately 78.9% of overall population gains during recent periods, driving primary population growth in Newmarket.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, Newmarket is projected to experience above median population growth, with an expected increase of 749 persons by 2041, reflecting a total increase of 13.6% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, an above median population growth was projected for statistical areas analysed by AreaSearch, with Newmarket expected to grow by 749 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.6% over the 17 years.

 Frequently Asked Questions - Population